|Alliance for Open Media

 In 2015, several high-profile tech companies, including Amazon, Cisco, Google, Intel, Microsoft, Mozilla, and Netflix, formed the Alliance for Open Media.
 This non-profit workgroup began developing several open-source media technologies and standards, including the AV1 video codec.

-As of late 2020, many companies have begun using or adding support for AVIF files.
+In the early 2020s, many companies began using AVIF files and adding support for the AVIF format.
 Notably, Netflix has begun using AVIF files internally, and Google has added AVIF support to Android 12 and the Chrome web browser.
 Microsoft has also provided users with a codec that can be used to view AVIF images in programs like Microsoft Paint.
-In addition, more companies and programs are expected to add support for AVIF images as the AV1 Image format becomes more popular.

 You can open an AVIF file with Google Chrome, Apple Preview, Adobe Photoshop, qView, and several other image viewers.
 Windows users can open AVIF files with Microsoft Paint or Microsoft Photos, but must first install the AV1 Video Extension.

 Advanced users can use the open-source libavif library to encode and decode AVIF images.

 With the AV1 Video Extension installed, Windows users can use Microsoft Paint to convert AVIF images to the following formats: